Frequently Asked Questions

 - How do I become a vendor?

-- As a vendor, how do I find a space along 127 that I can rent during the sale?
+- How can I find a space on the route that I can rent during the 127 Yard Sale?

 - What items can I sell?